acgrissom/2016-ml-course/assignments/week8.md

 1. What does Figure 5 tell you about how reliable the verb predictions are?
 1. Where is a classifier used in this system?
 1. What are the features and labels of the classifier used in this system?
-1. What is the objective function of this RL system?
+1. What is the reward in this system?
 1. Explain each term in formula 3 and what the entire formula means.
 1. Explain each term in formula 4 and what the entire formula means.
 1. What are the baselines in this system?